5 Cheapest Web Hosts Under $3 Per Month

 - CloudFlare CDN

-www.bluehost.com was an industry pioneer of low cost shared Linux web hosting.
+Bluehost was an industry pioneer of low-cost shared Linux web hosting back in the day.
 However, the company is now an established brand with one of the largest client bases of any of the major hosting companies in the world.
 For over 10 years, Bluehost has been the number one recommended web hosting company for WordPress.
-Because of this, the company is no longer cheap compared to the other bargain hosts on the list who are challenging Bluehost for marketshare.
-At $5.45 per month on a 3 year deal, Bluehost plans are over twice as expensive as other budget hosting options.
-However, they are an extremely high quality service, with some of the best hardware and data center infrastructure in the business.
+Because of this, their pricing has increased – although they still offer a cheap, single domain hosting plan for less than $3/mo with a 3 year deal.
+They are a high quality service with some of the best hardware and data center infrastructure in the business.
 Their technicians are also top notch, developing for the WordPress core codebase, as well as innovating in cloud computing research.
 Website owners are getting more than just a standard CentOS installation with Bluehost, including industry-leading cloud optimization in the data center and advance implementation of new web standards.
-However, even better performance is available on Bluehost's cloud, VPS, & dedicated server plans.
-Choose Bluehost if you are willing to pay the extra cost for quality of service, support for open source projects, and cloud hosting platform innovation.
-Read our full review
+Choose Bluehost for single domain hosting at $2.95 per month with a higher quality of customer service, support for open source projects, and cloud hosting platform innovation… Read our full review

 - Renews at $10.99/mo